N3bby/Shimarin/md/setup-guide.md

 ### Adding the bot to your server

-(TODO: Validate this section and add screenshots)
+(TODO: Validate this section and add screenshots
+If the bot has some issues I might have missed some permissions here)

 1. Go to https://discordapp.com/developers/applications/me
 2. Click on your application